 What are RTX graphics cards?

-It is also worth to mention the point about Nvidia RTX technology and Volta cards.
+It is also worth mentioning the point about Nvidia RTX technology and Volta cards.
 As you know, there are only two models that use GPU GV100 on sale – Tesla V100 and more close to the people, but insanely expensive Titan V adapter.
 Undoubtedly, mass graphics cards with GPU Volta will appear on the market soon, but they will be quite a long time in the minority.
 Especially because current Pascal adapters are enough for the majority.

 Yes, and mining fever, which can spoil the release of new products should not be discounted.
 So, will only owners of new Nvidia cards be able to enjoy raytracing in the games in the next couple of years?
 Not at all.
 Yes, Nvidia says about some possibilities of GPU Volta hardware accelerate ray tracing, although the details are zero.
 But to bring to the consumer market a technology that is not available to the masses is silly.
 Therefore, we have Microsoft DirectX Raytracing (DXR) – a set of new tools and methods for the DirectX 12 API.
 It will be responsible for both hardware and software implementation of raytracing in games.
 The latter option is just interesting for all those who will not have Volta video cards.